ValeriiVasin/requirejs-mock/README.md

 # Changelog
 **1.0.0 -** Mar.
 22, 2015

+First stable release that supports all planned injector features.

 * **[breaking]** It's not possible to `mock()` and `map()` module at the same time.
 Previous behavior was not specified
 * Added ability to remove mocks and maps used before
 * Added ability to remove module from RequireJS cache